 Getting Around Budapest

 The trams are the best way to get around Budapest!
-The city is huge and although walkable (if you really like walking) you will probably be using the public transport here.
+The city is huge and although walkable you will probably be using the public transport here.

-It is really easy to navigate Budapest’s public transport with the official app Budapest Go!
+Aside from a few buses you need to purchase a ticket prior to boarding.
+The easiest way to do this is to download the Budapest Go app.
 In this app you can purchase single, timed or daily tickets.
 Once purchased you must activate the ticket prior to getting onboard via the QR code on the exterior of the bus and tram doors, or at the blue machines at the entrance of the metro stations.

 There are a few different ticket types;